Amelia Lapena Bonifacio is the “The Grande Dame of South East Asian Children’s Theatre”.

 Today her literary output consists of 20 books, 40 plays, 130 stories, and several essays which include the results of her research on theatre as a Research Fellow of several local and international grants.
 Her research in the early 70s opened her eyes to the puppet theatres of Asia, and in 1977, she founded and managed TEATRONG MULAT NG PILIPINAS, an official UP children’s theatre and puppetry troupe which will celebrate its 30th year in 2007.

 MULAT has represented the Philippines in 28 international theatre festivals and in many puppetry workshops and conferences.
 A widely translated author, ‘Tita Amel’ has written and produced works for children such as Ang Paghuhukom and Sita & Rama: Papet Ramayana, which has been shown all over the world.

 Now a Professor Emeritus of the UP, she served as Professor of English and Chair of the Creative Writing Program where she instituted courses in Creative Writing, later formalizing them as undergraduate and graduate programs.

 She also helped in the establishment of the Creative Writing Center which she headed as Director from 1986-1995.
 She worked for the recognition of more women writers and held workshops on children’s literature, the last of which gave birth to two important organizations: KUTING (writers for children’s books) and INK (illustrators of children’s books).

 She is president of UNIMA-Pilipinas (Union Internationale dela Marionnette) and the ASSITEJ-Philippines (International Association of Theatre For Children and Young People).

-Recipient of over 50 national and international literary prizes and awards, she is cited in a number of encyclopedia and British, American and Indian Bibliographies.
+Recipient of over 50 national and international literary prizes and awards, she is cited in a number of encyclopedias and British, American, and Indian Bibliographies.

 Amelia Lapeña Bonifacio was born on April 4, 1930.